Next Start

 As previously mentioned, it’s possible that all military mechanic roles could be filled for the year at the time of enlistment.
 To learn if a mechanic role is available to you, contact a recruiter.

-2. Speak to a Recruiter
+2. Speak to an Army Mechanic Recruiter

 Once you’ve completed your desired level of education, contact a recruiter.
 Be prepared with questions and what you desire for your future.
 Consider presenting them to recruiters from each branch.
 Doing so can help ensure you find the best fit for you.